Orangery

 The orangerie of the Royal Castle of Laeken, Belgium (ca.1820), is the oldest part of the monumental Royal Greenhouses of Laeken.

-An orangery or orangerie is a room or dedicated building, historically where orange and other fruit trees are protected during the winter, as a large form of greenhouse or conservatory.
+An orangery or orangerie is a room or dedicated building, historically where orange and other non-hardy fruit trees are protected during the winter, as a large form of greenhouse or conservatory.
 In the modern day an orangery could refer to either a conservatory or greenhouse built to house fruit trees, or a conservatory or greenhouse meant for another purpose.

 The orangery provided a luxurious extension of the normal range and season of woody plants, extending the protection which had long been afforded by the warmth offered from a masonry fruit wall.
-During the 17th century, fruits like orange, pomegranate, and bananas arrived in huge quantities to European ports.
+During the 17th century, fruit trees such as orange, pomegranate, and banana trees arrived in huge quantities at European ports.
 Since these plants were not adapted to the harsh European winters, orangeries were invented to protect and sustain them.
 The high cost of glass made orangeries a status symbol showing wealth and luxury.
 Gradually, due to technological advancements, orangeries became more of a classic architectural structure that enhanced the beauty of an estate garden, rather than a room used for wintering plants.